jotia1/pipelina/README.md

 These should print your correct username and school string.

 ### Install miniconda
-**NOTE**: Skip miniconda installation for now, instead just try `module load anaconda` # TODO : Check what is best for conda on awoonga.
+**NOTE**: Skip miniconda installation for now, I think we may be able to use the awoonga pre-installed anaconda environment but I will need a fresh user account to test this (the next step contains what I **think** will work i.e. `module load anaconda` which should save us having to install our own copy.

 Anaconda is helpful for managing Python enviroments and packages, we will install Miniconda which is a barebones version.
 While still logged into Awoonga over ssh (through PuTTY) enter the following commands one by one, when prompted agree to the terms, conditions and installation location:
 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh